 Learn more in my full Swagbucks review.

-MyPoints is owned by Prodege, the same company that owns Swagbucks, so there are some pretty big similarities between these two top survey sites.
+MyPoints is owned by Prodege, the same company that owns Swagbucks, so there are some pretty significant similarities between these two top survey sites.

-It’s free to sign up for MyPoints – new users receive a welcome bonus – and you can get paid to take surveys, shop online, download the MyPoints browser extension, read emails, watch videos, play games, and more.
+It’s free to sign up for MyPoints, and you can get paid to take surveys, shop online, download the MyPoints browser extension, read emails, watch videos, play games, and more.

 MyPoints also pays in points, and 150 points are worth approximately $1.